 OR Using NAND

-We first compliment the inputs A and B. Then we perform the NAND operation on these complemented inputs.
+We first complement the inputs A and B. Then we perform the NAND operation on these complemented inputs.
 We get (A’B’)’.

 Using de morgan’s law we can show that (A’B’)’ = A + B.